 Many know Valentine’s Day as a trend that flew over from the US, which mainly involves exchanging cards, flowers, chocolates and other gifts with your partner or approaching your secret crush.

-While this is generally spot on, as the modern Valentine’s Day tradition is quite young, many countries have managed to make the day their own by adding little personal touches, and by following existing traditions from their own cultures.
+While this is generally spot-on, as the modern Valentine’s Day tradition is quite young, many countries have managed to make the day their own by adding little personal touches and following existing traditions from their own cultures.